-They are fast growers and you will see full plants in as little as two months.
+They are fast growers as you will see full-grown plants in only two months.
 The cucamelons can be grown in a variety of ways.
-They are not invasive and will not take over your garden if you decide to go that way.
+They are not invasive and won’t dominate your garden if you decide to go that way.

 - Direct seed in the garden

 Plant seedlings or seeds about 6 inches apart.
-The plants will grow anywhere from 3 to 5 feet high so make sure you trellis is tall enough to support the plants.
+The plants will grow around 3 to 5 feet high, so ensure your trellis is tall enough to support them.
 You could use a few bamboo poles similar to what you would use with pea plants.
 The plants send out little shoots to wrap around the bamboo for support.

-The plants are not quite as sensitive as a cucumber and can be started directly outdoors once the chance of frost is gone.
-They do need plenty of water.
+The plants are not as sensitive as a cucumber and can be planted directly outdoors once the chance of frost is gone.
+However, they do need plenty of water.

 It is time to harvest when the cucamelons are still firm and the size of a grape.
-The plants can be quite prolific.
+The plants can be prolific.
 If you are not planning on preserving them by pickling, be cautious with how many seeds you put in the ground.

 You can dig up these roots and store them in a cool, dry place over the winter.
 Next planting season, put the tubers in the ground.
-Your will get an earlier crop with twice as much fruit.
+You will get an earlier crop with twice as much fruit.

 Because the seeds are not widely available, you could sell the tubers in your local area to interested buyers.
 You will still have enough to plant a new crop and produce even more tubers for the following year.